SpiNNakerManchester/SpiNNakerManchester.github.io/2015.006.AnotherFineProductFromTheNonsenseFactory/MappingAlgorithms.md

 1. install rig (this can be done via the command pip install rig)
 2. git clone https://github.com/mossblaser/place-and-route-interchange-format.git
-3. create a xml file with the following data:
+3. create a XML file with the following data:

 ```
 <algorithms>